 When you receive your package, inspect the unit for damage.
 Check for the presence and general condition of the accessories.
 Some slight rubbing or chaffing of some of the accessories may be present, but this is considered normal.
 Most notably, the MIG torch may appear to be used or fired.
 This is because it has been live tested in the factory for proper operation before putting into the box.
 If any item is damaged or missing, please inform Everlast within 72 hours of product receipt.
 See pages 4 and 5 for more details.

-Assemble the handle with the supplied screws.
-Use a 5mm hex key to tighten the socket head cap screws to the center mounted handle.
+Assemble the front, middle and rear handles with the supplied screws.
+Use a 5mm hex key to tighten the socket head cap screws to the front and rear handles.
 (Screws may be found in the consumable bag.)
-If present, remove the cap screws from the center of the machine and install the center handle and install the handle.
-If screws are not pre-installed in the welder, check the consumable bag or clam shell box for them.
+Remove the cap screws from the center of the machine and install the center, long handle.
+Use a Phillips type screw driver to tight the screws, or alternately use a 10mm socket and 1/4" drive socket wrench to tighten the screws.
 IMPORTANT!
 Do not overtighten the screws.
 If desired for proper fitment or for space saving, the unit may be used without the handles.
 However, install the screws and tighten them to the panels anyway.
 Do not leave them out.
 Be sure to reinstall the handles if the unit is to be carried or lifted.
 Do not lift from any other point on the machine or damage may occur.